This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Refresh

-After up to a few minutes, your suggestions will reflect on the changes you made on your page between running your initial query and refreshing the Audit.
+After up to a few minutes, your suggestions will reflect the changes you made on your page between running your initial query and refreshing the Audit.

 Relevance